Introduction

 First of all, in my humble opinion: fencing is extremely underrated, although there are plenty of peeps who agree on that.

 I live in a pretty big city with about 200 000 residents and I know, from my city's only fencing club, ~15 people who regularly fence.
-Not just that, it's clear to probably everyone that fencing isn't seen or heard in everyday life like other sports.

-It's like chess, at 90 miles an hour, oh and there's swords! - u/dieth
+It's like chess, at 90 miles an hour, oh and there's swords!- u/dieth

 and

 Fencing is very strategic and fast paced, if you enjoy mind games and trying to figure your opponent out over the course of a match then this is probably for you.
 It also easy to learn hard to master, after one to three lessons you will most likely know everything you need to fence your first match.
-After that it is just practice. - u/Yegie
+After that it is just practice.- u/Yegie

 I absolutely agree with these dudes.
 Actually, that first quote was literally my adrenaline filled mind after the first session was over!
 "Offense is the best defense" is a line usually thrown to beginners by experienced fencers.
 It's a good way to grasp your head around fencing.
 You have to get aggressive and just rush to the guy you are fighting against like a wild bear.